MECA-SNAKE/flipper-snake/README.md

 # Flipper - Snake Robot
-Flipper is a fully 3D-printed snake robot controlled by a react native app
+Flipper is a fully 3D-printed snake robot controlled by a react native app.
+It is composed of 13 pieces for a total length of 1m20 and it’s capable of moving fluidly on the ground.
+Flipper has 3 mode of motions: the Inchworm (in the name), the Concertina (an accordion) and the Undulation (sinusoidal form).

 -- insert videos --